Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 #### Store-specific custom CSS

 You may want to apply different CSS codes depending on the store your application is loaded.

 For example, if your application provides new design themes for merchant storefront, you may need to give a merchant ability to choose the theme they want to enable and change the applied CSS code according to their choice.

 In such cases, you will need to use custom JS files to dynamically detect merchant store ID and load different styles depending on the user store ID.
-See [Custom JavaScript](https://developers.ecwid.com/api-documentation/add-or-modify-features-in-storefront#add-custom-javascript-code) for details.
+See [Custom JavaScript files](https://developers.ecwid.com/api-documentation/add-or-modify-features-in-storefront#add-custom-javascript-code) for details.

 ### Storefront interface translations